athrael-soju/CopperAI/README.md

 ## 🧐 About <a name = "about"></a>

 WhisperChat is an Open Source application that allows fully voiced conversation with chatGPT.
+Customization allows:
-Customization allows: - Use of Pinecone for reducing # of API calls to OpenAI API(although its use in conversation is limited) - Initialization with a prompt, although with ChatGPT 3.5 Turbo it's not as effective/usable. - ...
+- Use of Pinecone for reducing # of API calls to OpenAI API(although its use in conversation is limited)
+- Initialization with a prompt, although with ChatGPT 3.5 Turbo it's not as effective/usable.
+- More to come!

 ## 🏁 Getting Started <a name = "getting_started"></a>